XunfunLee/SeismicTransformer/README.md

 ### 2.1 Folder directory

 #### Seisimic-Transformer(this project)
 - Data: contain the time-series data of ground motions and buidling damage state.
 More infomation of the data is in the readme.md under "Data" folder.
+These data file can be seen in NAS"Z:\public folder\2020ZJ\xxx".
 - PythonScripts: python script for modularization of transformer.
   - `data_preparation.py`: load data, create dataloader...
   - `embedding.py`: patch embedding, projection...